-The clock input to the serial port unit must be 8 or 16 (selectable) times the baud rate in the asynchronous mode and 2 times the baud rate for the clocked serial mode when the internal clock is used.
-Timers A2-A7 supply the input clock for Serial Ports A-F. These timers can divide the frequency by any number from 1 to 256 (see Chapter 11).
+The clock input to the serial port unit must be 16 times the baud rate in the asynchronous mode and 2 times the baud rate for the clocked serial mode when the internal clock is used.
+Timers A4-A7 supply the input clock for Serial Ports A-D. These timers can divide the frequency by any number from 1 to 256 (see Chapter 11).
 The input frequency to the timers can be selected in different ways described in the documentation for the timers.
-One choice is the peripheral clock-with that choice and a well-chosen crystal frequency for the main oscillator, the most commonly used baud rates can be obtained down to approximately 2400 bps or lower by prescaling timer A0 at the highest Rabbit clock frequencies (see Section A.4 in Appendix A).
+One choice is the peripheral clock divided by 2-with that choice and a well-chosen crystal frequency for the main oscillator, the most commonly used baud rates can be obtained down to approximately 2400 bps at the highest Rabbit clock frequencies (see Section A.4 in Appendix A).